 Section 3 fleshes out the argument that East Asian trade is fragile.
 It also contends that East Asia is about to experience a series of shocks as real tariff discrimination appears in the region for the first time.
-Section 4 presents some ideas on how the region might manage this fragility in the short-run and remove it in the long-run through the development of an East Asian free trade association modelled on Europe's 'other' regional arrangement, EFTA.
+Section 4 presents some ideas on how the region might manage this fragility in the short-run and remove it in the long-run through the development of an East Asian free trade association modeled on Europe's "other" regional arrangement, the European Free Trade Association (EFTA).
 The final section presents concluding remarks.